Noel-Lawrence-2004/Image-Processing-RL-Agent/README.md

 ---
 ## Part B: Report and Analysis

 ### Before-and-After Image Results
 Below is a 5×2 grid showing original images (left) and their processed versions after the RL agent’s transformations (right):
 - ![Validation Grid](results/289b19ec-6766-4327-8aca-034b4cef4846.png)

 ---

-### Analysis of Results
+### Analysis

-The continuous Actor-Critic policy successfully enhanced some images by adjusting brightness, contrast, and sharpness to improve YOLOv5’s object detection confidence.
+ - The continuous Actor-Critic policy successfully enhanced some images by adjusting brightness, contrast, and sharpness to improve YOLOv5’s object detection confidence.
 In some images as shown in the grid, the model performs worse in situations where there are a lot of objects to be detected or cluttered backgrounds.

 ---
-### Continuous vs. Discrete Policy Discussion
+### Continuous vs. Discrete Policy
-Continuous Policy allows fine-grained control over transformations, enabling minute adjustments per step.
+ - Continuous Policy allows fine control over transformations, enabling minute adjustments per step.
 Harder to learn stable behavior due to large action space and sensitivity to scaling.
-Whereas for Discrete policy is easier to train; fewer catastrophic over-adjustments.
+Whereas Discrete policy is easier to train and can be set to have fewer over-adjustments.
 Fixed adjustments values may not converge to optimal transformations for each image.
 With enough episodes a continuous policy can perform better as compared to a discrete one

 ---